yjlo123/runtime-tutorial/raw.md

 You can find there is a black area in the above IDE.
 After clicking the `run` button, you will see a white dot drawn on the left-top corner.

-The origin of the canvas is at the left-top, and row/column numbers are zero-based.
+The origin of the canvas is at the left-top, and column/row numbers are zero-based.

-For instance, `drw 0 2 1` means filling the dot on row 0 (1st row) column 2 (3rd column) with white (`1`).
+For instance, `drw 0 2 1` means filling the dot on column 0 (1st column) row 2 (3rd row) with white (`1`).

 The supported instructions for canvas operations are:
 ```code-block